2015 Houston, Texas Proposition 1: Political

 On November 10, President Barack Obama officially announced his support for the Equality Act of 2015.

 Houston Mayor Annise Parker stated: "I fear that this will have stained Houston's reputation as a tolerant, welcoming, global city.
 I absolutely fear that there will be a direct economic backlash as a result of this ordinance going into defeat and that's sad for Houston."

 Sylvester Turner, who ran against Bill King in the 2015 Houston mayoral runoff election, said he is "100 percent" committed to reenacting Houston Equal Rights Ordinance (HERO) and attacked Bill King for saying he won't revisit the issue of HERO, along with his support from the Campaign for Houston.
 On December 12, 2015, Sylvester Turner beat Bill King and won the 2015 Houston mayoral runoff election.

 Sports

 On November 22, 2015, the National Collegiate Athletic Association said it would reconsider procedures in how it selects host cities for tournaments and championship events to include protections for the LGBT community.

-In reaction, the NFL announced it will not alter plans to have the city host Super Bowl LI.
+In reaction, the NFL announced it would not alter plans to have the city host Super Bowl LI.
 Website Outsports claimed that the outcome of the vote could mean that "Houston is no longer a 'safe place' for LGBT people to visit or do business, as they can be turned away from a hotel or by a waiter or cab driver, simply for 'looking or acting' gay or being trans".